Zeanon/klipper/docs/Config_Reference.md

 #horizontal_move_z: 5
 #   The height (in mm) that the head should be commanded to move to
 #   just prior to starting a probe operation.
 The default is 5.
-start_x: 20
+calibrate_start_x: 20
 #   Defines the minimum X coordinate of the calibration
 #   This should be the X coordinate that positions the nozzle at the starting
 #   calibration position.
 This parameter must be provided.
-end_x: 200
+calibrate_end_x: 200
 #   Defines the maximum X coordinate of the calibration
 #   This should be the X coordinate that positions the nozzle at the ending
 #   calibration position.
 This parameter must be provided.
-y: 112.5
+calibrate_y: 112.5
 #   Defines the Y coordinate of the calibration
 #   This should be the Y coordinate that positions the nozzle during the
 #   calibration process.
 This parameter must be provided and is recommended to
 #   be near the center of the bed
-#type: multilinear
-#   Defines the type of correction to apply.
-The choices are 'linear' or
-#   'multilinear'. 'linear' uses a linear regression to fit a line with the
+#wait_for_continue: true
+#   Defines whether the calibration will wait until CONTINUE is called in the
-#   calibration points. 'multilinear' will interpolate linearly between each
+#   console between each probing sequence, the default is true
-#   pair of points.
-It is not necessary to redo a calibration after changing
-#   this setting.
+#start_gcode:
+#   GCode to be run before the calibration starts
+#abort_gcode:
+#   GCode to be run when the calibration gets aborted
+#end_gcode:
+#   GCode to be run when the calibration succeeds
 ```

 ## Additional stepper motors and extruders